The Beat Generation made a lasting impact on the structure of modern American society that no other countercultural movement came close to achieving.

 Sometimes they would try to imitate the fervor of the “real” swing bands.
 However because they lacked the inner essence of it, the outcome was crass and tasteless.
 Among swing fans and musicians, the prevailing feeling was that the music industry robbed their music and neutered it.

 At the beginning of the 1940s, a number of black musicians assembled in Harlem, and started to look for a new way.
-The way they saw it, the white industry robbed the blacks of swing and of all the other black-made authentic jazz forms, so they needed to dive deeper into the logic of jazz and distill its essence.
+The way they saw it, the white industry robbed the blacks of swing and of all the other black-made authentic jazz forms, so they needed to dive deeper into the logic of jazz music and distill its essence.

 Grouping in small bands of five or six members, they would begin playing a familiar pop song, but then ditch the melody in favor of improvisation, and set sail into the unknown.
 Leaving only the chord structure of the original song, the soloists would play with breathtaking speed and create a completely new tune.
+Some of the key jazz musicians of this time responsible for the birth of this new style include Miles Davis, Dizzy Gillespie, Charlie Parker, Max Roach & Thelonious Monk.

 A member of the band would take the lead and the other musicians would follow, and then another soloist would take his ideas and develop them in his way, with the other members reacting.
 Thus, a kind of collective consciousness was formed, which would produce an original musical piece.